DB: Legislative framework for commercial superfunds

 - Current position and projected timings

-The Pensions Regulator has published guidance on new models and options in DB schemes.
-This includes guidance on the steps that trustees and employers can take to prepare for the changes to be introduced by the Bill.
+The annual funding statement also says that, in the meantime, the Pensions Regulator will publish some guidance on the release of surplus in May 2026 and that schemes should consider the new models and options in defined benefit pensions schemes guidance that it published in June 2025. - This includes guidance on the steps that trustees and employers can take to prepare for the changes to be introduced by sections 9 and 10.

-The Pension Schemes Bill has nearly completed its passage through Parliament.
-In September 2025, the following amendments to the clauses relating to the extraction of surplus from an ongoing DB scheme were approved by the Public Bill Committee and added to the Bill.
+Sections 9 and 10 were not heavily amended as the Bill moved through Parliament.
+In September 2025, the following changes were approved by the Public Bill Committee and added to the Bill.

 - The introduction of a power to make regulations to confirm whether and how the new trustee powers will apply to certain schemes (for example, how they will apply to sectionalised schemes).